 Learn how to start pitching music and getting featured on the big music blogs to get more fans, followers, and concert purchasers!

-Do you research before you choose a music blog.
 Every music blog is going to be as picky and creative as you are.

 Become a reader of the blog you want to be featured on and get a feel for the flow of their style.
 Send a personal email with a piece of digital work that has done well, and take it from there.